varun-96/CER-Electricity-Subsidy-Prediction/Readme.md

 	* This is an intermediate dataframe produced by feature_extraction.R for further data processing.

-### Description of mentioned folders :
+## Description of mentioned folders :

-` This Directory contains all the figures that has been produced for Data Visualization. `

 - Exploratory Data Analysis :
 	* Contains figures which helped us to capture the trends and distribution of the dataset.